e-breuninger/git-beaver/README.md

 # Repository e-breuninger/git-beaver

-Builds a curated open-source release of the GitBeaver docker image.
+Builds a curated open-source release of the GitBeaver utility as docker image.

 ## Purpose